TheVikkodamus/DETHKrawl-GB/docs/zine.md

 **Disadvantage**
-You suffer Disadvantage when:
+You suffer a Disadvantage when:

 - Your target has cover
 - The terrain is slippery or unstable
 - You lack the right tools for the task

-The **Game Master** may assign Disadvantage when the fiction works against the player.
+The **Game Master** may assign a Disadvantage when the fiction works against the player.

 > When rolling with Disadvantage, roll **`d20` + STAT -2** vs DR.